Home

 Well, I thought I’d heard of most breeds, but I’d never heard of “Dorkings” before, and got a call from a nearby town requesting a chicken rescue of a small flock.

-I brought a young man with me that helped around the farm and is great at catching chickens.
-We thought we were prepared.
 Another thing I learned is that often, when someone calls for a rescue, they are desperate and sometimes the birds are too.
 We were led to the barn, where, in a dark damp corner pen, lived this little flock of Dorkings.

 One was dying and the rest were doing their best to hold on.
 They had wintered in this prison without benefit of sun or a roost, many missing toes from frostbite.
 They had belonged to a young girl that lost interest in her 4H project, so the mother called us.

-This was a challenging position to be in, but quite an education… another thing I learned about Chicken Rescue is that even when you want to verbally release your anger at the person responsible for allowing them to suffer, the best thing to do is bite your tongue, be thankful you can get them out of there, stay calm and get them home and truly rescued, doctored and into a healthy environment.
+This was a challenging position to be in, but quite an education.
+Another thing I learned about chicken rescue is that even when you want to verbally release your anger at the person responsible for allowing them to suffer, the best thing to do is bite your tongue, be thankful you can get them out of there, stay calm and get them home and truly rescued, doctored and into a healthy environment.

 Generally people are aware when animals are being neglected.
 Any kind of reckoning with them may end the rescue before you can get the chickens to safety.